 Jefferis had started collecting in 1837 and for sixty years had devoted himself to developing one of the finest private collections in the country at that time.
 A friend and constant correspondent of noted mineralogists such as George J. Brush, James D. Dana, Isaac Lea, and Benjamin Silliman, Jefferis furnished specimens for illustrations in many mineralogical publications and textbooks, in particular, James D. Dana’s famous System of Mineralogy.

 During the first part of the twentieth century, the museum’s mineral collection grew largely through donations, with some purchases.
-Between 1900 and 1905, Douglas Stewart (the presiding caretaker of the mineral collection from 1901 to 1926) acquired a donation of 2,600 gem specimens from the leader of the United Mine Workers, John L. Lewis, and purchased over 1,000 mineral specimens from the noted mineralogist and dealer George L. English.
+Between 1900 and 1905, Douglas Stewart (the presiding caretaker of the mineral collection, 1901–1926) acquired a donation of 2,600 gem specimens from the leader of the United Mine Workers, John L. Lewis, and purchased more than 1,000 mineral specimens from noted mineralogist and dealer George L. English.

-Douglas Stewart’s sole position at the museum for many years was as the Custodian of Mineralogy.
-In 1923 he also became Director of the Carnegie Museum, a position he held until his death in 1926.
+Douglas Stewart’s sole position at the museum for many years was as Custodian of Mineralogy.
+In 1923 he also became director of the museum, a position he held until his death in 1926.
 For decades after Stewart's death, responsibility for the mineralogical collection fell to several professional and amateur mineralogists.
-For years, in a pattern unfortunately familiar to many natural history museums, no need was felt for a separate curator of mineralogy; the mineral collection was administratively grouped with related areas such as Geology and Paleontology.
+For years, in a pattern unfortunately familiar to many natural history museums, no need was felt for a separate curator of mineralogy; the mineral collection was administratively grouped with related areas such as geology and paleontology.

-In 1927 geology professors Charles R. Fettle of the Carnegie Institute of Technology and Henry Leighton of the University of Pittsburgh were appointed Honorary Curators.
-In 1937 Invertebrate Paleontologist Dr. I. P. Tolmachoff was named Acting Curator of Mineralogy and then Curator of Geology and Mineralogy in 1943.
-David M. Seaman, an assistant to Tolmachoff, succeeded him from 1945 to 1949 and Invertebrate Paleontologist E. R. Eller followed Seaman until 1969.
+In 1927 geology professors Charles R. Fettle of Carnegie Institute of Technology and Henry Leighton of the University of Pittsburgh were appointed Honorary Curators.
+In 1937 invertebrate paleontologist Dr. I. P. Tolmachoff was named Acting Curator of Mineralogy and then Curator of Geology and Mineralogy in 1943.
+David M. Seaman, an assistant to Tolmachoff, succeeded him 1945–1949 and invertebrate paleontologist E. R. Eller followed Seaman until 1969.
 During these four decades, the collection developed very slowly, with the addition of specimens acquired through field collecting, trading, and purchase.

 Next: Hillman Hall of Minerals and Gems